scalacenter/advisoryboard/proposals/029-sbt-community-repository.md

 - Retain the ability to reproduce Linux installer hosting
 - Estimate annual cost of running either on our own
 - Coordinate with the community to republish/transfer plugins to Maven Central

+## Cost

+The cost and timescales largely depends on the chosen scope.
+Figuring out the cost is part of the proposal.
+As a reference, 1 TB of monthly transfer is considered a free tier on AWS CloudFront.

+## Timescales

+The cost and timescales largely depends on the chosen scope.
+Some of the operation will be an on-going management, though day-to-day involvement is expected to be minimal.